Gold (1974 film): Plot

-Slater, unaware of the criminal plan, agrees to carry out the drilling but is cautious enough to plant a safety charge that will block the tunnel in case of a water leak.
-Steyner soon finds out that Slater is having an affair with his wife, but allows it to continue because it will keep Slater away from the mine, so that the safety charge can be disabled without his knowledge.
-Meanwhile, syndicate head Farrell has a German member of the syndicate and his young family assassinated by bomb (in a Christmas gift box) after German stock-exchange difficulties hurt Sonderditch interests.

-While Slater and Terry are holidaying together over a warm Christmas, the final breach is made in the dike and a wall of water roars into the mazes of tunnels and shafts.
-The mine begins to flood, trapping a thousand workers.
-Slater hears of the disaster on the radio news, and flies with Terry in her small private plane back to the mine, making a hair-raising emergency landing on the access road.
-Slater and Big King descend into the mine, amidst rising flood waters, to repair and reconnect the electrical line to the explosive safety charge that will seal the dike hole.
-They succeed, but only because Big King sacrifices his own life to detonate the charge, letting Slater fall injured into a rubber dinghy in the flooded tunnel and escape.
+Slater, unaware of the syndicate or its plans, carries out Steyner's orders to drill near the reservoir.
+But to provide insurance against catastrophe, he plants a safety charge to block the tunnel in case of a water breakage.
+Steyner soon discovers Slater is seeing his wife but allows the affair to continue: it will keep Slater away from the mine so that the safety charge can be disabled without his knowledge.
+Over a warm Christmas, Slater and Terry pilot her small plane to a vacation spot.
+While they are away, drilling back at the mine continues.
+When the final breach is made, a wall of water roars into the mazes of tunnels and shafts.
+The mine then floods, trapping a thousand workers.
+Slater hears of the disaster on the radio and demands Terry fly him back to the mine.
+Once there, Slater and Big King, a trusted indigenous worker, descend into the mine, braving flood waters, to reconnect the safety charge that will seal the dike and save the trapped miners.
+They succeed, but only because Big King sacrifices his own life to detonate the charge, allowing Slater to fall injured into a rubber dinghy and float to safety.